Regenerative Injection Therapies

 who need faster, smarter recovery without masking the problem

-Perimenopausal and menopausal women
+Perimenopausal and Menopausal Women

 experiencing joint pain, frozen shoulder, or musculoskeletal changes that feel out of proportion to their injury history — because estrogen decline directly affects connective tissue integrity and healing capacity